SEKOIA-IO/documentation/_shared_content/ECS Standardization for Network Events.md

 ```

 Following these standards ensures that the EDR event data is consistent and can be easily interpreted and analyzed across different systems.
 This standardization helps in providing a unified view of security events and enhances the capability to respond to incidents efficiently.

-As for the special fields that might exist from a Network secuirty tool to another.
-The adopted parsing is by giving specific ECS field with different subfields that caracterize the intake.